 they must serve a purpose

 Though we still lacked a definitive conclusion regarding ant cuticle structures’ purpose and function, we hypothesized that tactile communication could be the reason for variation among ant cuticle structures.
 We'd learned in our initial research that ants utilize their antennae to "read" their environment- maybe they could recognize one another by feeling one another's facial structures?
-Research has shown that ants utilize pheremone networks to communicate foraging paths and it would not be senseless to assume ant cuticles, distinct as they are, function as a secondary and supplementary form of communication.
+Research has shown that ants utilize pheromone networks to communicate foraging paths and it would not be senseless to assume ant cuticles, distinct as they are, function as a secondary and supplementary form of communication.

 In addition to providing potential communicative use among ants, the surface cuticles conveyed information regarding their subjects to those observing: us, the researchers.

 what is the purpose

 of ant cuticle structures?